BallisticLA/RandBLAS/rtd/source/FAQ.rst

   First, having these names makes it easier to call RandBLAS from languages that don't support function overloading.
   Second, these short and specific names make it possible to communicate efficiently and precisely (useful for test code and developer documentation).

-Why does sketch_symmetric not use a "side" argument, like symm in BLAS?
+Why does sketch_symmetric not use a "side" argument, like SYMM in BLAS?
   There are many BLAS functions that include a "side" argument.
 This argument always refers to the argument with the most notable structure.
-  In symm, the more structured argument is the symmetric matrix.
+  In SYMM, the more structured argument is the symmetric matrix.
-  In RandBLAS, the more structed argument is always the sketching operator.
+  In RandBLAS, the more structured argument is always the sketching operator.
 Given this, we saw three options to move forward.

   1. Keep "side," and have it refer to the position of the symmetric matrix.
-This is superficially simmilar to the underlying BLAS convention.
+This is superficially similar to the underlying BLAS convention.
   2. Keep "side," and have it refer to the position of the sketching operator.
 This is similar to BLAS at a deeper level, but people could easily use it incorrectly.
   3. Dispense with "side" altogether.